*T. W. Idol, PhD (Chair)—tropical forestry/agroforestry

 NREM 700 Thesis (6)

 Plan C is for students with exceptional prior work experience.
-Requirements include residence for two semesters of full-time study, a minimum of 18 graduate credit hours, general exam, and a final examination (written and oral).
 This option is only available to students who are mid-career professionals, having at least 5 years of relevant work experience in natural resources and environmental management.
+Contact the department for more information about this degree option.

 Primary MS Core (9 credits):